aminelaadhari/Mobile-Feather-SDK-for-Android/README.md

-##As of July 28, 2013, the Aviary Android SDK will no longer be distributed via GitHub.
-Please visit http://www.aviary.com/android to download the latest version.
+## Aviary 3.0 SDK - Gradle Build

+This is a gradle build of the Aviary 3.0 SDK.
+This is an Android library.